 Veterinarians that want to specialise in equine dentistry have put themselves forward for the BEVA Category 2 Refresher Course, as this demonstrates to their clients that they have similar capabilities to full-time equine dentists, and it therefore puts the client at ease and ensures that the horse receives the right treatment.

 This is often talked about, but, we are not aware of many veterinarians who have taken this position.
 As the DEFRA document above clearly shows, the examinations of the WWAED and BEVA have parity and dentists that complete either course have comparable competency levels.
-The one or two veterinarians who have been unsure about sedation for WWAED qualified dentists have contacted us, and have been satisfied with the resultant discussion.
+This is predominantly a misunderstanding on the part of the veterinarian.
+In cases where veterinarians who have been unsure about sedation for WWAED we have communicated the current situation to them and the situation has been rectified.
 In all cases it transpired that the position on sedation for equine dentists had not been communicated to them, and once the position had been clarified, they were happy to work with our dentists.
-We are pleased to say that communication must have improved, because it has been sometime since a situation like this has occurred.
+In all cases, we have been assured that this was not a case of trying to promote one organisation and restrict the practising of another.
+We are pleased to say that communication has improved, because it has been sometime since a situation like this has occurred.

 Unfortunately, the exemption order has still not been finalised.
 However, when the Refresher courses were originally approved, it was on the understanding that qualified equine dentists would be able to practise while awaiting the finalisation of the Exemption Order.
 Since that time, a number of people have attended the BEVA and the WWAED Category 2 Refresher Training courses.
 Unfortunately, since the first set of procedures were generated with all invested parties present, individual groups have tried to re-write the wording for the Exemption Order.
 BEVA have generated two alternative sets of wording for the exemption order, however, they remain a BEVA wish-list as it requires all of the original stakeholders in agreement to change the original wording.